In this article:

 When eating a banana, pair it with a protein source and healthy fat to help feel more satiated, have prolonged energy, and decrease your cravings and potential for overeating later in the day.
 Moreover, bananas can be consumed at any time of the day.

 Eating a single banana with a glass of milk has not been shown to cause weight gain.
 However, eating any food in excessive amounts can cause weight gain if eaten regularly.

 It is best to avoid eating anything 2–3 hours before going to sleep.
 Metabolism slows down while sleeping, and a full stomach can make falling asleep more difficult and uncomfortable.

 Bananas have commonly been used to treat digestive health issues, including diarrhea, as they are bland and easy to digest.
-Bananas are rich in potassium, an electrolyte lost with diarrhea, and can help replenish stores when eaten while experiencing diarrhea or vomiting.

 Green or unripe bananas contain resistant starch, a type of carbohydrate that “resists” digestion in the small intestine and ends up in the large intestine.
 It is absorbed slowly and may support gut healing.
-(23)
+(4)

 Bananas are a popular fruit around the world.
 This fruit can be enjoyed alone as a snack and in a variety of cooked and baked dishes.